codepath/android_guides/Must-Have-Libraries.md

 #### ButterKnife and Custom Views

-Often you may find that using Butterknife or Dagger injections defined in your constructor prevent Android Studio to preview your Custom View layout.
+Often you may find that using ButterKnife or Dagger injections defined in your constructor prevent Android Studio to preview your Custom View layout.
 You may see an error about needing `isEditMode()` defined.
 Essentially this method is used to enable your code to short-circuit before executing a section of code that might be used for run-time but cannot be executed within the preview window.

 ```java